 Dr Freckelton is a Queen's Counsel at the Victorian Bar, practising as a barrister throughout Australia.
 His practice is trial, appellate and advisory, focussing on cases of complexity and with significant amounts of expert evidence.
 He is also a judge of the Supreme Court of Nauru.

-He is also a Professorial Fellow in Law and Psychiatry at the University of Melbourne, where he is a co-director of the postgraduate health law program, an Adjunct Professor of Forensic Medicine at Monash University, an Adjunct Professor of Law at La Trobe University, and an Adjunct Professor, Australian Centre for Health Law Research, Faculty of Law, Queensland University of Technology.
+He is also a Professorial Fellow in Law and Psychiatry at the University of Melbourne, where he is a co-director of the postgraduate health law program, an Adjunct Professor of Forensic Medicine at Monash University, an Adjunct Professor at Johns Hopkins University in the United States, and an Adjunct Professor, Australian Centre for Health Law Research, Faculty of Law, Queensland University of Technology.
 He holds both a Doctor of Laws degree (LLD, Melb) and a PhD (Griff) in Law.

 Dr Freckelton is an elected Fellow of the Australian Academy of Law, the Academy of Social Sciences Australia, and the Australasian College of Legal Medicine.
 In 2015 he was a Commissioner at the Victorian Law Reform Commission (running the reference on Medicinal Cannabis) and is an inaugural member of both the Coronial Council of Victoria and the Australian Advisory Council on the Medicinal Use of Cannabis.